Marin Chapter of Citizens' Climate Lobby

 "Action is the Antidote to Despair" - Joan Baez

-The Marin Chapter of Citizens’ Climate Lobby supports all effective and socially just efforts to draw down COemissions and reverse climate change.
-Our strongest advocacy is for a national, annually escalating carbon fee and dividend.
-This policy will help enable and accelerate the development of renewable carbon-free technologies.
 The Marin Chapter meets each month (currently on-line) to discuss the economics of carbon fee and dividend and the current political climate for legislation.
 Our chapter president is Peter Joseph and our Steering Committee includes knowledgeable journalists, economists, energy professionals, community organizers, and others from Marin County.

 An Overview of Carbon Fee and Dividend: